jsinkbaek/Seismic-dEBs/RV/Readme.md

 #### Scripts and implemenation
 An example implementation of the code is provided in the script [*RV_from_spectra_kic8430105.py*](RV_from_spectra_kic8430105.py), which examines the system KIC8430105 housing an RGB star with about ~95-98% of the system luminosity, and an MS star with ~2-3% of the luminosity.
-The primary purpose of a script here is still to designate input, specifiy variables/"turn-knobs", and to act as pipeline between function calls.
-However, it does include some essential processing in the script, which means it is hard to call it completely separate from the code.
-Therefore it is recommended to examine the example script and draw inspiration from it when trying to work with the code on a new system.
+The script does include some essential processing necessary before the appropriate routines are called.
+Its primary purpose is to act as pipeline between function calls.
+It is recommended to examine the script in detail and draw inspiration from it when creating your own, to get a feel for what the code can handle by itself, and what your script must provide it with.